soundpress/RulesOfNYC/docs/c00/index.rst

 *§ 15-05 Filing and Approval of a Fire Safety Plan for Buildings Containing Transient Occupants Such as Hotels and Motels.* ::

 (a) Number of occupants.
 These rules and regulations shall apply to buildings or parts thereof classified in Article 11 of Subchapter 3 of Chapter 1 to Title 27 of the Administrative Code of the City of New York as occupancy group J-l, J-2 occupied or arranged to be occupied in whole or part by a transient occupancy.
 For the purpose of these rules and regulations, buildings or parts thereof which contain a total of more than 30 sleeping rooms or can accommodate a total of more than 30 lodgers, or contains more than 15 sleeping rooms or can accommodate more than 15 lodgers above the first or ground story, used for living or sleeping purposes by the same person or persons for a period of ninety days or less shall be considered as being occupied by a transient occupancy.
 Such buildings shall include but are not limited to buildings occupied as hotels, motels, lodging houses, dormitories and single room occupancies.
 All such buildings occupied or arranged to be occupied in whole or part by a transient occupancy, regardless of the number of sleeping rooms or accommodations, over 75 feet in height, shall comply with these rules and regulations.
-The owner or other person having charge of such building shall file a Fire Safety Plan with the Fire Department indicating compliance with § 15-05(b) within 30 days after the effective date of these rules and regulations.
+The owner or other person having charge of such building shall file a Fire Safety Plan with the Fire Department indicating compliance with 1 RCNY § 15-05(b) within 30 days after the effective date of these rules and regulations.
 The owner or other person shall resubmit the revised Fire Safety Plan for approval within 30 days after receiving comments from the Fire Department.
 Upon approval, the Fire Safety Plan shall be immediately put into effect.
 The owner or other person having charge of such building shall comply with 1 RCNY §§ 15-05(c)(1) to 15-04(c)(5) within 30 days of the effective date of these rules and regulations.

 (b) Details of fire safety plan.